 Justin T. Hobdy Accounting Scholarship.
-This scholarship was created by Cooley and Debbie Hobdy to honor the memory of their son, Justin T. Hobdy, who was an accounting student at the Langdale College.
-The recipient must be a junior accounting major and have demonstrated financial need (must have a FAFSA on file).
+This scholarship was created by Cooley and Debbie Hobdy to honor the memory of their son, Justin T. Hobdy, a former accounting student at the Harley Langdale, Jr. College of Business Administration.
+Recipient must be a junior accounting major, must have demonstrated financial need, and must have a FAFSA on file with the Office of Financial Aid.
 Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.